BeeGrinder/FantasyGrounds-SW5e/README.md

    * If the data is readily available and easily parsed, some expanded content *__may__* be included.
    * Powers will still be called spells in the FG interface.
    * Enhanced Items will still be called Magic Items in the FG interface.
-   * Only some information from the PDF(s) will be in the FG Reference Manual.
+   * Most of the *__flavor__* of the SW5e handbook will not be added to the Fantasy Grounds modules.
+This is to ease the conversion process.
+The PDFs are free for anyone to get.
+If you see something that would be beneficial to gameplay that should be in the module reference manual, please open an issue and let us know.

 ---